-Considering its style-led design, Audi’s classy coupe is reasonably practical.
-The Coupe is almost exactly the same length as the Mk2 TT but the wheelbase has grown by 37mm.
-However, the rear seats are still tiny and only really suitable for occasional use, even by small children.
+Considering its style-led design, the TT coupe is reasonably practical.
+It’s almost exactly the same length as the Mk2 TT, but the wheelbase has grown by 37mm, liberating a teeny bit more interior space.
+The rear seats however are still tiny and only really suitable for occasional use, even by small children.

 As before, the rear seat backs fold flat, and the TT’s long tailgate provides good access to the luggage area.
 Think of the TT as a two-seater with a big boot and you won’t go far wrong.
 That gives you a very decent 712 litres of luggage space.
 And even with the rear seats in place you still get 305 litres – that’s 13 litres more than the last-generation TT.